voloko/uki/docs/core/function.markdown

     // will unbind bound function here
     x.removeListener('click', fun.bindOnce(handler, this));

-Note that `fun.bindOnce` will ad `__bind_NNN` properties to the context.
+Note that `fun.bindOnce` will ad `__bind_NNN` properties to the `context`.

 ### fun.newClass([baseClass], [mixin, ...], fn)

+Bare metal class and inheritance implementation.
 Creates a new class with fn as a constructor:

     var Animal = fun.newClass(function() {
         this.name = 'Rex';